Step 6: Part Specifications #

 Why Separate Spec from Sidecar? #

-What the product SHOULD doHow this test file exercises it
+What the part SHOULD doHow this test file exercises it

 From datasheet/requirementsTest-specific parameters